wp-plugins/squirrly-seo/readme.txt

 = 1.1.0 =
 * Stable version of Squirrly SEO (as we just finished with the beta)
+* WordPress 3.5 compatibility

 Also:

-* Fixed the most recent seo bugs
+* Fixed the most recent SEO bugs
 * Works nice on iOS and Android in the WP apps.
 * Works in the browsers of iOS and Android devices
 * On-boarding made much better